qri-io/qri_install/README.md

 # qri install

 This repo is the entry point to the qri universe.
 Qri has a lot moving parts, and spans multiple repositories.
-The purpose of qri_install is to make it wasy to pull everything together for the purposes of producing a full build and other related tasks.
+The purpose of qri_install is to make it easy to pull everything together for the purposes of producing a full build and other related tasks.

 Goals: